nus-cs2030s/2324-s2/docs/environments.md

     Note that SoC VPN is different from NUS VPN.
 Connecting to NUS VPN only allows you access to the NUS internal network, but not the SoC internal network.

+!!! note "FortiClient VPN vs FortiClient"

+    When you setup the SoC VPN client, please make sure that you download and install "FortiClient VPN Only", and not "FortiClient".
+The latter is a commercial product that would stop working after the free trial is over.
+On the other hand, "FortiClient VPN" is a free product.

 ### Troubleshooting

 Some common error messages and what they mean: